Shawellaby/Shawellaby/README.md

 ### Hi there 👋

+**Senior Software Engineer & CTO | Houston Computer Consulting**

-I am a Senior Software Engineer with concentration on the Microsoft Programming Stack.
-I currently lead technical strategy and architecture for Houston Computer Consulting.
-I have over 30 years of experience designing and programming solutions for medical, financial, petroleum as well as start-ups in various industries including warehousing, delivery, refining, chemical, power and aerospace.
-In addition to my capabilities working with technical teams I have a solid background in Design (Graphic Communications) and a long history of internet development using a multitude of strategies and packages.
+I am a seasoned Senior Software Engineer specializing in the Microsoft Programming Stack, currently steering the technical strategy and architecture at Houston Computer Consulting.
+With over 30 years of experience, I have crafted solutions across a multitude of sectors including medical, financial, petroleum, and start-ups spanning warehousing, delivery, refining, chemical, power, and aerospace.

-I cut my teeth on the Altair 8800b my family bought as a kit and assembled.
-I moved from that to the Z80 (TRS-80) and eventually on to the 6502 (Atari 2600 -> Atari 400 -> Atari 1200xl).
-I learned ASM and BASIC in all of these processors.
-After I moved on to the x86 family I spent several years working on software in both Delphi and C/C++ up to the 486 days before taking a short sidebar over to the Motorola 68000, writing ASM on the Atari ST. Eventually explored LINGO! and a few other languages before moving into C# and .Net.
-I spend most of my time writing Web Apps or C++ IOT projects now.
+**Technical Skills & Experience:**

+ * **Software Development:** Expertise in C#, .NET, Delphi, C/C++, and ASM, spanning from early microprocessor programming (Altair 8800b, TRS-80, Atari series) to contemporary web applications and IoT projects.

+ * **Design Background:** Strong foundation in Graphic Communications, coupled with extensive internet development experience using a variety of strategies and tools.

+ * **Innovative Solutions:** Proficient in developing custom applications, websites, and providing comprehensive IT consulting services tailored to client needs.

+**Professional Journey:** From assembling an Altair 8800b with my family, to mastering early processors like the Z80 and 6502, my journey has been rich and varied.
+I've evolved through the x86 family, delved into Motorola 68000 assembly language on the Atari ST, and eventually embraced modern languages like C# and .NET.
+My passion lies in crafting web apps and IoT projects that push the boundaries of innovation.

-Houston Computer Consulting is a Houston-based firm with local consultants functioning as an outsourced Information Technology department for small to medium size businesses.
-We are your source for custom application development, websites and computer consulting services.
+**About Houston Computer Consulting:** Houston Computer Consulting is a dedicated firm offering outsourced IT solutions to small and medium-sized businesses.
+Our services encompass custom application development, website creation, and comprehensive IT consulting.
+We pride ourselves on delivering exceptional service and building long-term client partnerships.

-I am an accomplished technology expert and entrepreneur in the field of computer consulting, with a strong focus on providing comprehensive IT solutions to businesses in Houston and beyond.
-With an unwavering passion for technology and a keen understanding of the ever-evolving industry, I have established myself as a trusted advisor to numerous organizations seeking to optimize their IT infrastructure and operations.

-With a background in computer science and years of hands-on experience, I possess a deep understanding of the complex IT landscape and stay up to date with the latest advancements.
-My expertise spans a wide range of areas, including network design and implementation, cloud computing, cybersecurity, software development, and IT project management.

-As the CTO of Houston Computer Consulting, I have built a reputation for delivering tailored, innovative solutions that address the unique needs and challenges faced by businesses of all sizes.
-I take a collaborative approach, working closely with clients to assess their requirements, develop strategic IT roadmaps, and implement robust systems that enhance productivity, efficiency, and overall business performance.
+**Leadership & Expertise:** As CTO, I am committed to delivering tailored, innovative IT solutions that address the unique challenges faced by businesses.
+My collaborative approach ensures that clients receive strategic IT roadmaps and robust systems to enhance productivity and efficiency.
+My expertise includes:

-My commitment to excellence is reflected in my team's ability to provide outstanding customer service and support.
-With a focus on building long-term partnerships, Houston Computer Consulting ensures that clients receive ongoing technical assistance, proactive monitoring, and timely resolution of IT issues.
+  * **Software development**
+  * **Cloud computing**
+  * **Network design and implementation**
+  * **Cybersecurity**
+  * **IT project management**

-Beyond my professional endeavors, I am dedicated to staying engaged with the tech community and promoting knowledge-sharing.
-I frequently participate in industry conferences, seminars, and workshops, where I share my insights and expertise with peers and aspiring technology professionals.
+**Community Engagement:** Beyond my professional role, I actively engage with the tech community through conferences, seminars, and workshops, sharing insights and fostering knowledge-sharing among peers and aspiring technologists.

-With my extensive knowledge, entrepreneurial spirit, and dedication to client success, I continue to be a driving force in the world of computer consulting, enabling businesses to harness the power of technology for sustained growth and competitiveness.
+With a profound understanding of the IT landscape, an entrepreneurial spirit, and a dedication to client success, I remain a driving force in computer consulting, empowering businesses to leverage technology for sustainable growth and competitiveness.
 ### 📫 Contact Me

 If you'd like to get in touch with me, you can catch me over at [LinkedIn](https://www.linkedin.com/in/scottregitz) or [Twitter](https://twitter.com/shawellaby)